iron-io/iron_mq_node/README.md

 **Optional messages' parameters:**

-* `timeout`: After timeout (in seconds), item will be placed back onto queue.
-You must delete the message from the queue to ensure it does not go back onto the queue.
- Default is 60 seconds.
-Minimum is 30 seconds.
-Maximum is 86,400 seconds (24 hours).

 * `delay`: The item will not be available on the queue until this many seconds have passed.
 Default is 0 seconds.
 Maximum is 604,800 seconds (7 days).

-* `expires_in`: How long in seconds to keep the item on the queue before it is deleted.
-Default is 604,800 seconds (7 days).
-Maximum is 2,592,000 seconds (30 days).

 --